-We may disable all or any social media features and any links at any time without notice in our discretion.
+We may disable all or any social media features and any links at any time without notice at our discretion.

-If the Website contains links to other sites and resources provided by third parties, these links are provided for your convenience only.
+If the Website contains links to other sites and resources provided by third parties, these links are only provided for your convenience.
 This includes links contained in advertisements, including banner advertisements and sponsored links.
-We have no control over the contents of those sites or resources, and accept no responsibility for them or for any loss or damage that may arise from your use of them.
-If you decide to access any of the third party Websites linked to the Website, you do so entirely at your own risk and subject to the terms and conditions of use for such Websites.
+We have no control over the contents of those sites or resources and accept no responsibility for them or for any loss or damage that may arise from your use of them.
+If you decide to access any of the third-party Websites linked to the Website, you do so entirely at your own risk and subject to the terms and conditions of use for such Websites.

 The owner of the Website is based in the state of Texas in the United States.
 We provide the Website for use only by persons located in the United States.
 We make no claims that the Website or any of its content is accessible or appropriate outside of the United States.
 Access to the Website may not be legal by certain persons or in certain countries.
 If you access the Website from outside the United States, you do so on your own initiative and are responsible for compliance with local laws.

 You understand that we cannot and do not guarantee or warrant that files available for downloading from the internet or the Website will be free of viruses or other destructive code.
-You are responsible for implementing sufficient procedures and checkpoints to satisfy your particular requirements for anti-virus protection and accuracy of data input and output, and for maintaining a means external to our site for any reconstruction of any lost data.
-WE WILL NOT BE LIABLE FOR ANY LOSS OR DAMAGE CAUSED BY A DISTRIBUTED DENIAL-OF-SERVICE ATTACK, VIRUSES OR OTHER TECHNOLOGICALLY HARMFUL MATERIAL THAT MAY INFECT YOUR COMPUTER EQUIPMENT, COMPUTER PROGRAMS, DATA OR OTHER PROPRIETARY MATERIAL DUE TO YOUR USE OF THE WEBSITE OR ANY SERVICES OR ITEMS OBTAINED THROUGH THE WEBSITE OR TO YOUR DOWNLOADING OF ANY MATERIAL POSTED ON IT, OR ON ANY WEBSITE LINKED TO IT.
+You are responsible for implementing sufficient procedures and checkpoints to satisfy your particular requirements for anti-virus protection and accuracy of data input and output and to maintain a means external to our site for any reconstruction of any lost data.
+WE WILL NOT BE LIABLE FOR ANY LOSS OR DAMAGE CAUSED BY A DISTRIBUTED DENIAL-OF-SERVICE ATTACK, VIRUSES, OR OTHER TECHNOLOGICALLY HARMFUL MATERIAL THAT MAY INFECT YOUR COMPUTER EQUIPMENT, COMPUTER PROGRAMS, DATA, OR OTHER PROPRIETARY MATERIAL DUE TO YOUR USE OF THE WEBSITE OR ANY SERVICES OR ITEMS OBTAINED THROUGH THE WEBSITE OR TO YOUR DOWNLOADING OF ANY MATERIAL POSTED ON IT, OR ON ANY WEBSITE LINKED TO IT.

 THE FOREGOING DOES NOT AFFECT ANY WARRANTIES WHICH CANNOT BE EXCLUDED OR LIMITED UNDER APPLICABLE LAW.